Corner430/corner430.github.io/_posts/vim学习.md

 " Press the space bar to type the : character in command mode. nnoremap <space> :

+" Press the space bar to type the : character in visual mode. vnoremap <space> :

 " Pressing the letter o will open a new line below the current one.
 " Exit insert mode after creating a new line above or below the current line.
 "nnoremap o o<esc>